urieloalves/urieloalves/README.md

 ###

-My name is Uriel and I am a Software Engineer.

-I bring experience across the stack — building robust backend systems with Kotlin and Node.js, and crafting intuitive frontend interfaces with TypeScript and React.
-At Pleo, I helped migrate the internal billing system and developed a high-reliability cashback service — streamlining critical transactions and supporting business growth.

-Earlier in my journey, I contributed to a fullstack project at MVST., applying modern web technologies to create user-focused applications.
-At Qlaym GmbH, I focused on frontend development for an AI-powered web platform.

-I’m now excited for the next chapter.
-Let’s connect and explore how I can bring value to your team or project!
+My name is Uriel and I am a Backend-focused Software Engineer with 4+ years of experience, most recently at Pleo building billing infrastructure and a cashback microservice in Kotlin.
+Comfortable across the stack — TypeScript, React, Node.js — and experienced shipping production systems in fast-moving fintech environments.
+Open to mid-level backend or fullstack roles in Europe.

 ###